Jetison333/rotg/contracts-public.md

 - olive

 ## chips→marbles for scoring (https://discord.com/channels/1320411924323893318/1346807889712386089/1369829515601383525)
-> I sign the following contract: The following contract has no expiration date.
+> The following contract has no expiration date.
 Right before the part of scoring in which marble count matters is to be performed, all signers convert as many of their chips as possible into marbles, Right after that part of scoring, they each convert those marbles back into chips.
 All signers may unsign this contract at any time.
 - umnikos (×2)

 ## fish & chips (https://discord.com/channels/1320411924323893318/1346807889712386089/1382718779489779834)